mgussekloo/laravel-facet-filter/README.md

 @endforeach
 ```

-The above example uses Laravel Livewire's wire:model directive to communicate a selected option to the backend, but you could use an AJAX request, form submit or whatever you like.
-Just make sure to build a correct $filter so you can apply the facetsMatchFilter() scope to refine your query!
+The above example uses Laravel Livewire's wire:model directive to communicate a selected option to the backend.
+You could use an AJAX request, form submit or whatever you like.

 ## License